mcp-server-ollama-deep-researcher

 - Missing API key: Ensure

-is set in your environment. - Python errors: Check Python dependencies and logs in
+TAVILY_API_KEY,PERPLEXITY_API_KEY, orEXA_API_KEYis set in your environment depending on which search API you're using. - Python errors: Check Python dependencies and logs in